-Support Ven Tenzin's Projects
+Support Ven Tenzin's Teachings and Projects

 The Volunteer Center of Santa Cruz County has volunteer opportunities at COVID vaccination sites, food distribution services, and much more.

 As a volunteer grocery shopper you can help to ensure that vulnerable community members are able to get the food they need as they shelter in place.
 We match community volunteers with seniors in need of grocery delivery and are currently looking for more volunteers to support this program.
 It can be as easy as getting a few extra groceries while you pick up yours.

 VOLUNTEER AS A FRIENDLY CALLER OR REFER A SENIOR

 Join us as a Friendly Caller through our program Stay Connected.
 Friendly Callers are matched with a senior for regular phone conversation and resource sharing.
 Callers are trained to provide information that is most relevant to the needs of local seniors including grocery delivery services, falls prevention, vaccine information, and basic technology support.

 Do you know an isolated senior who might be in need of this daily connection and support?
 We invite you to refer them to the Stay Connected Program where they will be matched with a volunteer.